What is a North Star metric?

 Why is a North Star metric important?

 Teams use North Star metrics to get everyone in a company focused on one goal.
-Ninety percent of the world’s data has been created in just the past few years and the profusion of analytical possibilities allow every department, every team, and even every contributor to chase their own metrics.
+Ninety percent of the world’s data has been created in just the past few years and the profusion of analytical possibilities allows every department, every team, and even every contributor to chase their own metrics.
 If each team defines goals differently, they can work against each other and duplicate effort.

 When startup investor Sean Ellis coined the term “North Star metric,” he intended it to reduce administration, simplify meetings, and align teams around the singular goal of growth.
 The term North Star metric—drawn from the common name for Polaris, the star that lies directly above the Earth’s Northern pole—is mostly rhetorical.
 Companies with complex business models can have multiple North Stars, and any given North Star metric is composed of sub-metrics anyway.
 Any company that literally foreswore all metrics in favor of just one, such as recurring revenue, would almost certainly fail.
 The North Star metric is, simply, an exercise in simplifying the overall company strategy into terms all can remember, understand, and apply.